This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 A highlight is a visit to the Royal Observatory, the place of time!
 It’s here you can learn the fascinating history of how the Royal astronomers experimented and studied the stars to come up with today’s modern version of time.

-Even better are the views from here as you look out across the leafy greens of Greenwich village and Greenwich Park, the old hunting park behind the palaces.
-Looking beyond that is the stunning buildings of the Queen’s House, National Maritime Museum, and the Old Royal Naval College, likened to architectural splendor of the Palace of Versailles.
+Even better are the views from here as you look out across the leafy greens of Greenwich Village, and Greenwich Park, the old hunting park behind the palaces.
+Looking beyond that are the stunning buildings of the Queen’s House, The National Maritime Museum, and the Old Royal Naval College, likened to the architectural splendor of the Palace of Versailles.

 I loved visiting the Queens House more than I thought I would and the National Maritime Museum is also worth visiting.

 In the village, you may want to wander through the Greenwich-covered market and stop for lunch or a drink.
 We had coffee at Gail’s Bakery, lunch at Grind, and a drink at the Gipsy Moth.